Storage Spaces Direct hardware requirements

 |NVMe + SSD + HDD||2 NVMe + 4 Others|

-This table provides the minimum number of drives required for bare-metal deployments.
-If you're deploying Storage Spaces Direct using virtual machines and virtualized storage, such as in Microsoft Azure, see Using Storage Spaces Direct in guest virtual machine clusters.
+This table provides the minimum for hardware deployments.
+If you're deploying with virtual machines and virtualized storage, such as in Microsoft Azure, see Using Storage Spaces Direct in guest virtual machine clusters.